 - Page (Submenu) Selection: For some menus, you can use the top option button to choose two or three submenus.
 Each time you push the top button, the options change.
 For example, when you push the top button in the Trigger Menu, the oscilloscope cycles through the Edge, Video, and Pulse Width trigger submenus. - Circular List: The oscilloscope sets the parameter to a different value each time you push the option button.
-For example, you can push one of the channel Menu buttons and then push the top option button to cycle through the Vertical (channel) Coupling options.
+For example, you can push the 1 (channel

+1 menu) button and then push the top option button to cycle through the Vertical (channel) Coupling options.